statechannels/website/server/docs/getting-started.md

 ----------

 ## Referencing ActionType and Stage

-Before we implement the `roll()` function, let's create a dictionary to make referencing actions and stages easier for ourselves
+Before we continue, let's create a dictionary to make referencing actions and stages easier for ourselves

 ```typescript
 const { HashZero } = ethers.constants;